sritchie73/ukbnmr/README.md

 Further details can be found in the preprint Ritchie S. C. *et al.*, Quality control and removal of technical variation of NMR metabolic biomarker data in ~120,000 UK Biobank participants, **medRxiv** 2021.

+This function takes 10-15 minutes to run, and requires at least 16 GB of RAM, so you will want to save the output, rather than incorporate this function into your analysis scripts.

 ### Methods for computing biomarker ratios.

 The `compute_nightingale_ratios()` function will compute the [81 Nightingale Health biomarker ratios](https://nightingalehealth.com/biomarkers) that were missing prior to the August 2021 update of [UK Biobank](https://biobank.ndph.ox.ac.uk/showcase/label.cgi?id=220).
 A companion function, `compute_nightingale_ratio_qc_flags()` will aggregate the QC flags for the biomarkers underlying each ratio.